-Students will complete 90 clinical hours under the supervision of their clinical instructors to include hospital based experiences, skills lab/simulation, and/or computer simulations and community prenatal experiences.
-Clinical post conferences may be online.
-Students must perform an assessment while providing nursing care to clients during their hospital clinical experience.
+Students will complete 90 clinical hours under the supervision of their clinical instructors to include hospital based experiences, skills lab/simulation, and/or computer simulations

+Students must perform a newborn assessment and a postpartum woman assessment while providing nursing care to clients during their hospital clinical experience, or work with their clinical instructor to complete appropriate simulations of these if appropriate patients are not available.
 Satisfactory completion of clinical prep sheets/ patient documentation for each clinical day is required to pass clinical.
 Both the definition and medication portions on Prep Sheets specific to all units must be completed before going to the unit.
 All assignments will be submitted to the clinical faculty for evaluation and feedback.